dbaltor/library-scs-msa/README.md

 <p/>
 <h2>Architectural Decisions:</h2>
 <br>
-1) The application followes the microservice architecture pattern, with the back-end services serving RESTful APIs.
+1) The application follows the microservice architecture pattern and the back-end services expose RESTful APIs.
 The front-end service implements the Model-View-Controller (MVC) architectural pattern which is made easy by the Spring framework.<br>
 <br>
-2) The front-end service can easily consume the RESTful APIs thanks to the declarative model offered by the Spring Cloud OpenFeign library<br>
+2) The front-end service can easily consume the RESTful APIs thanks to the declarative model offered by the Spring Cloud OpenFeign library.<br>
 <br>
-3) This microservice architecture leverages a service registry, config server and API gateway, all implemented using the Spring Cloud project.<br>
+3) This microservice architecture leverages a <b>service registry</b>, <b>config server</b> and <b>API gateway</b>, all of them implemented using the Spring Cloud project.<br>
 <br>
 4) SQL databases have been chosen as data stores.
 The default implementations of both <b>Reader</b> and <b>Book</b> services are the H2 embedded in-memory database when running locally.<br>